How To Remain Optimistic When In Times Of Adversity

 What they allow for, is themselves to make complete sense of the misfortune that has occurred, and will form an understanding on why it happened to them.

-For instance, after the sudden loss of a beloved parent, the optimist will think “that’s life.”
+For instance, after the sudden loss of a beloved pet, the optimist will think “that’s life.”
 Or they might ascribe it to faith or fate.

-The other benefit is it enables optimists to find something that’s positive and meaningful, this even within the negative experience.
+The benefit is it enables optimists to find something that’s positive and meaningful, even within the negative experience.

 Doing so allows for personal growth, that can be somehow useful in the future.

-After their parent passes away, what they’ll become is more mature and insightful, while having a better more nuanced perspective about life.
+After a pet passes away, what they’ll become is more mature and insightful, while having a better more nuanced perspective about life.

 Optimists Aren’t Dependent

-If the misfortune happens to be permanent or long-term for instance.
-What optimistic people will continue to do, is adjust better towards their worsened or changed circumstances.
+What optimistic people will continue to do, is adjust better towards their worsened or challenged circumstances.

-Those who aren’t as optimistic, need constant ongoing social support from friends or family, or therapy.
-They can’t handle it that well, even if the event happens to dissolve.
+Those who aren’t that optimistic, need constant ongoing social support from friends or family, or therapy.
+They can’t handle it that well, even if the event happens to dissipate.

-One study for those who’s been treated with a major illness, social support only benefited those who weren’t that optimistic, this to improve or adjust their outlook.
+Those who’s been treated with a major illness for instance, social support only benefited those who weren’t that optimistic, to improve or adjust their outlook.

 For those who were optimistic, the additional social support didn’t have much of an influence.

-For those who had low optimism levels, receiving social support was associated with lowered anxiety.
+For those who had low optimism levels, receiving social support was associated with lowering anxiety.

 Those who were eternally optimistic, it didn’t matter if they received any type of support whatsoever.